panosc-eu/search-api/doc/dataset-techniques-requirements.md

 There is a [containerased solution](https://github.com/SciCatProject/scicatlive/tree/tech_in_search_api) which can be used to test what outlined here.
 The detailed procedure explaining how to operate it is at the same address.

-The datasets and their metadata there are built in order to support the documenation outlined here, so that one can experiment these queries and check the compliance with the expected results.
+The datasets and their metadata there are built to support the documentation outlined here.
+One can experiment these queries and check the compliance with the expected results.